DBS boss Gupta faces biggest test in Indonesia

 | SINGAPORE

-SINGAPORE After two years of hard work to improve Singapore's largest bank and lift its underperforming Hong Kong unit, DBS Group (DBSM.SI) chief executive Piyush Gupta is embarking on his biggest challenge yet - a $7.24 billion takeover of Indonesia's Bank Danamon.
+SINGAPORE After two years of hard work to improve Singapore's largest bank and lift its underperforming Hong Kong unit, DBS Group (DBSM.SI) chief executive Piyush Gupta is embarking on his biggest challenge yet - a $7.24 billion takeover of Indonesia's Bank Danamon (BDMN.JK).

 Gupta, 52, a graduate of the prestigious Indian Institute of Management, joined DBS in November 2009 from Citigroup (C.N) where he was last head of Southeast Asia and Australasia.

-"You look at the results in the last two years and look at all the operational metrics - you've seen an incredible story there," Dilhan Pillay Sandrasegara, head of portfolio management at Singapore state investor Temasek Holdings, told Reuters in a recent interview.
+"You look at the results in the last two years and look at all the operational metrics - you've seen an incredible story there," Dilhan Pillay Sandrasegara, head of portfolio management at Singapore state investor Temasek Holdings TEM.UL, told Reuters in a recent interview.
 "It augurs well for DBS."

 Now a Singapore citizen, Gupta has spent a large part of his career in India and Southeast Asia, areas where DBS is keen to grow.
 Those who know him say he is meticulous and hardworking but some question his abilities as a visionary leader.